Juan Soto turns 21 on Oct. 25, the same day as Game 3 of the World Series

-WASHINGTON — Juan Soto, a 6-foot-1, 185-pound outfielder from the Dominican Republic, signed with the Nationals as a 16-year-old in 2015 as a member of Washington's international class.
-Now he's about to turn 21 years old, and is in the World Series with the Nats.
+WASHINGTON — Juan Soto, a 6-foot-1, 185-pound outfielder from the Dominican Republic, signed with the Washington Nationals as a 16-year-old in 2015 as an international free agent.

+He's a regular starter in the heart of the Nationals lineup, has made it to the World Series, and he still hasn't turned 21.

-And four years later after his initial professional debut, he's about to turn 21-years-old while playing with the Nationals in the World Series against the Houston Astros.
+Now, four years after he signed with the Nationals, he's about to turn 21-years-old and will play with them in the World Series against the Houston Astros.

 RELATED: The Nats Presidents Race, explained